Zhenzhen Weng

-I am a final year Ph.D student in Computational and Mathematical Engineering (ICME) at Stanford University where I am advised by Prof. Serena Yeung.
+I received my Ph.D. in Computational and Mathematical Engineering (ICME) from Stanford University where I was advised by Prof. Serena Yeung.

-I am broadly interested in 3D computer vision.
-Specifically, I am interested in human-centric 3D perception and generative models.
-I have interned at Waymo Research in 2022 where I worked on efficient human 3D pose estimation from LiDAR data.
-In 2023, I interned at Adobe Research and worked on generalizable single-view human NeRF prediction.
+I am broadly interested in computer vision and machine learning.
+My PhD research was focused on human-centric 3D perception and generative models.
+I interned at Waymo Research where I worked on human-centric representation learning from LiDAR data, as well as Adobe Research where I worked on generalizable single-view human NeRF prediction.

 Prior to my Ph.D, I received B.S. in Computer Science and B.S. in Mathematics from Carnegie Mellon University.
-I also previously worked for a fund manager on the East Coast.
+I also previously worked as a Research Engineer for a fund manager on the East Coast, on large-scale backtesting and portfolio optimization services.

 Email / Linkedin / Twitter / Google Scholar